ClementNerma/Rave/docs/books/hybrid.md

   println!(i);
 ```

 Without block-scoped declarations, this would not have worked because the declaration of `i` would have been duplicated, so we would have had to be aware to declare `i` at the beginning of the function, to use it later.
+The time during which an entity exists is its **lifetime duration**.

+Also, global entities (the ones that are defined outside another entities, which means they aren't part of a class, of an interface, of a function, etc.) have an infinite lifetime duration.

 ## Functions